Get E-Book

 server.listen({ host: '127.0.0.1', port: 3000 });

-Bind errors surface through the server's error event.
-EADDRINUSE means the requested local endpoint conflicts with existing socket state or platform rules.
-EADDRNOTAVAIL means the local address is unavailable in the current host or network namespace.
+Bind failures appear through the server's error event.
+EADDRINUSE means the requested endpoint conflicts with existing socket state or platform rules.
+EADDRNOTAVAIL means the local address is not available in the current host or network namespace.
 Permission errors can appear for privileged ports or platform policy.

 The success path emits listening.